 Back Up Your Data

 Create a complete backup before starting.
-The upgrade process modifies system files, replaces packages, and updates configurations.
-If something goes wrong, a backup lets you restore your previous state.
-For desktop systems, Timeshift on Ubuntu creates system snapshots that can be restored from the boot menu.
-For servers, use rsync to copy critical directories to external storage:
+The upgrade process replaces packages, changes system configuration, and installs a new kernel.
+For desktop systems, Timeshift on Ubuntu can create a restorable system snapshot.
+For servers, copy critical directories to external storage or another host with rsync:

 sudo rsync -aAXv --exclude={"/dev/*","/proc/*","/sys/*","/tmp/*","/run/*","/mnt/*","/media/*","/lost+found"} / /path/to/backup/